nickvourd/windows-mini-tools/README.md

 8) wget.exe: This is a wget executable for Windows Platforms.
 (WIN/EXE)

 9) whoami.exe: This is a whoami executable for Windows Platforms.
 (WIN/EXE)

+10) plink32.exe: This is a plink 32 bit executable for Windows Platforms.
+(WIN/EXE)

+11) plink64.exe: This is a plink 64 bit executable for Windows Platforms.
+(WIN/EXE)